-With the elevation of 2,200 meters above the sea level, the resort is tree-free, exposed to the sun, and offers breathtaking views of the mountains.
+With an elevation of 2,200 meters above sea level, the resort is tree-free, exposed to the sun, and offers breathtaking views of the mountains.
 The resort is best for the free-riders, but if you are an adventure junkie, you can even Heliski here.

 Champéry Ski Resort – SWITZERLAND

-One of my favourite ski resorts is Champery, Switzerland which is part of one the biggest ski areas in the world, Portes de Soleil, with over 600kms of runs.
+One of my favorite ski resorts is Champery, Switzerland which is part of one the biggest ski areas in the world, Portes de Soleil, with over 600kms of runs.
 It is a postcard

 And with it being around an hour and a half from Geneva airport, it makes it a great resort not just for a week skiing but for a long weekend too.

 Other European Resorts

 - The Italian side of the Matterhorn, Breuil-Cervinia Ski Resort – Italy

 - Val Thorens Ski Resort -Where the Season Starts Early and Ends Late – France